DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 >
 > As the third generation of temple wizards came into power, a number of rising members secretly rejected the second generation’s zealotry.
 Instead, their curiosity drove them to seek out knowledge of the beings they had long imprisoned, yet rarely seen.
 Study of the vestiges resumed sparingly, and in secret, with only a few members daring to take advantage of growing lapses in security.
 >
-> One day, however, one of the senior **mages** of the temple—convinced that no harm could come from doing so, and driven mad by long-standing curiosity—disarmed the *arcane lock* protecting <span class="citation">X33a.
-Vault of Shalx (p.
+> One day, however, one of the senior **mages** of the temple—convinced that no harm could come from doing so, and driven mad by long-standing curiosity—disarmed the *arcane lock* protecting <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33aVaultofShalx">X33a.
+Vault of Shalx</a> (p.
 191)</span> in the [[#Southeast Vaults]] and accepted the dark gift of Zrin-Hala, the Howling Storm.
 Zrin-Hala’s power, however, corrupted the mage, and he used the vestige’s dark gift to kill a rival **mage** soon thereafter.
 >
 > Although the perpetrator was caught and executed, the murder left the wizards of the Amber Temple insular and fearful.
 As the security wards continued to weaken, the vestiges reached out from their dreamless sleep within their sarcophagi and whispered to their captors in their sleep, driving them further into delusion and paranoia.
 >
-> The leader of the society, an archmage named Exethanter, adopted a habit of drinking only out of an enchanted ewer, described further in <span class="citation">X22.
-Northwest Annex (p.
+> The leader of the society, an archmage named Exethanter, adopted a habit of drinking only out of an enchanted ewer, described further in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X22NorthwestAnnex">X22.
+Northwest Annex</a> (p.
 187)</span>.
 However, Exethanter’s apprentice, a paranoid man named Vilnius, grew convinced that Exethanter conspired to kill him, and secretly switched out the ewer with a disguised one filled with poison.
 When drunk, the poison killed both Exethanter and several other mages and apprentices, whose restless spirits lingered as **wraiths** and **specters** in the [[#Dining Hall]].
 >
 > The society fractured.
 Wizards barricaded themselves in their rooms, and battles erupted in the halls.
 Some looted the catacombs or treasuries, then fled.
 In the end, only one wizard remained: Vilnius.
 Driven mad by his paranoia, Vilnius became terrified that enemies lurked everywhere outside of the temple, and hid himself away in the [[#Lecture Hall]] until he starved to death.
 The Dark Powers—born from the vestiges’ dark miasma, the clash of powerful magics, and the psychic resonance of so many violent deaths—entrapped his soul there, taking sustenance from his terror and despair.
 >
 > Several years after the society fell apart, arcane thieves—tipped off by former members who had fled the chaos—attempted to raid the temple for magical relics and treasure.
-Although they dug a shaft into the <span class="citation">X33a.
-Vault of Shalx (p.
+Although they dug a shaft into the <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33aVaultofShalx">X33a.
+Vault of Shalx</a> (p.
 191)</span> in [[East Vaults]] and successfully broke into [[#S6a.
 West Treasury]], all but one were killed by the **amber golem** that dwelled in the latter; their souls, entrapped by the Dark Powers, became **poltergeists**.
 The sole survivor fled with a pouch full of amber shards, which soon spread through the valley below and the lands far beyond.
 >
 > The temple, broken, shadowed, and hollow, slumbered forgotten in the mountains—until the dusk elf mage Patrina Velikovna stumbled upon the secret of its existence nearly two thousand years later.
 Escorted to the valley by a Vistani caravan after Strahd crushed the dusk elves’ rebellion, Patrina found her way to the temple, where she disarmed its arcane wards and sought the secrets that lay within.
 Disregarding the weaker vestiges that dwelled in the [[#East Vaults]] and [[#West Vaults]], it wasn’t long before Patrina uncovered her true prize: the ocean of arcane knowledge that dwelled in [[#S7b.
 Archmage’s Library]]—as well as the ghost of the **archmage** Exethanter who dwelled there.
 >